Hello, I'm Daniel

-Over the course of my career I've tackled a broad range of disciplines in coding, design, illustration, photography, video, music, gaming, writing, marketing, and business.
-While I mainly focus on front-end design and development, I strive to continually learn and grow my skill-set to keep up with the latest trends and techniques.
+Over the course of my career, I've tackled a broad range of disciplines which include coding, design, illustration, photography, film, music, gaming, writing, marketing, and business.
+While I mainly focus on the front-end side of things, I strive to continually learn and grow my skill-set in a variety of subjects.

 In other words, the ability to find and creatively use what you're looking for is more meaningful than trying to memorize an entire documentation worth of APIs.
 As a brilliant mind once said, "Never memorize something that you can look up." - Albert Einstein.

 I may not know everything off the top of my head, but I don't have to.
 It's fairly simple these days to find solutions to problems.
 Heck, you don't even have to type anything if you use Google's voice search.